superg3m/c_build/README.md

 - Provides scripts for bootstrapping, building, running, debugging, and cleaning the project.

 ## Dependencies
-- `ckit` (Project dependency to be built)
+- python
+- powershell
+- c compiler (MSVC, cl only right now)

-## Current Status
+## Planned Improvements
-The project is about 80% complete.
-Here are some key points:
-- The replacement of `$compiler_type` is no longer used.
-An override switch will force the build based on the `ChildProject`.
 - Future plans include adding support for `gcc` and `clang`.
-- Ability to clean a dependency chain is in progress.
-- The goal is to start with `NoCheck` and then build the necessary checks.

-## Planned Improvements
 - Switching to CMake for better organization and cross-platform compatibility.
-- Writing the `run`, `build`, and `debug` executables in Go.
-- Adding a way to compile with debug information without just running `./debug.ps1`.

 ## Usage
 ### Scripts